Android-for-Python/camerax_provider/README.md

 No other camera specific buildozer.spec changes are required.

+Note: The implementation of the gradle dependencies is architecture specific, an app built for armeabi-v7a will crash on an arm64-v8a device.

 # Behavior

 This hook adds the following buildozer.spec options to the build: